senyosimpson/blog/content/posts/senior-engineer.md

 seniors from the rest.
 Remember that time you avoided a sub-optimal design decision because you started seeing all kinds of red flags?
 That's your intuition saving the day.
-You're able to evaluate trade-offs, have a good feel for why certain designs will/won't work given the context you're operating in, base your decisions of decent assumptions in the face of incomplete information and so on.
+You're able to evaluate trade-offs, have a good feel for why certain designs will/won't work given the context you're operating in, base your decisions off decent assumptions in the face of incomplete information and so on.
 These all help in aiding your decision making process and guide yourself and your team to make more informed decisions.

 This is one trait I appreciate immensely.
 Anyone who knows me knows I love asking technical questions: